-Icecream Image Resizer
+Icecream Image Resizer for Windows 11/10

 The Windows freeware was designed with resizing images in mind, hence the name.
 This is the primary focus of the app, which is one of the reasons why it is so good at the job.
 It supports image size presents and batch image resizing.
-It comes with a simple to use interface, along with advanced options.
+It comes with a simple-to-use interface, along with advanced options.

 The app also supports drag-and-drop and doesn’t require an Internet connection to get things going.

 We also like the presets it brings to the table.
 For example, there’s a preset for Facebook Timeline cover, one for Email, and many more.
-We should also point out that Icecream Image Resizer supports JPG, JPEG, PNG and TIFF images.
+We should also point out that Icecream Image Resizer supports JPG, JPEG, PNG, and TIFF images.
 Other image formats are not supported, but that shouldn’t be a problem since it is not an image manipulation tool.

 Batch resize multiple images